nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 24 april 2024,

 For more than a week, I've been dealing with duodenal ulcers caused by a bacteria called Helicobacter Pylori.
 It's really tiring to take antibiotics, and for me especially Tetracycline; it just wears me down.
 Honestly, this is my first time on antibiotics and I don't like it at all.
+Physically, I've never felt this weak.
 Antibiotics, while trying to destroy all bacteria, can mess up your gut microbiome and build up antimicrobial resistance.
 On the note, there are alternative and/or complementary remedies to this, and I've been taking turmeric powder with honey.
 A great deal of research has been made on that, you should check it out if you have stomach problems.
 I find it funny that modern medecine just systematically goes for the hardcore way.

 ### Learning chinese